Denver Personal Injury Lawyers

 After an accident, an insurance company may suggest that a car be totaled instead of repaired.
 If you’ve found yourself in this situation, you may wonder if insurance has the final say.

-At Zaner Harden Law, we see many individuals facing this problem.
+At Zaner Harden Personal Injury Lawyers, we see many individuals facing this problem.
 We understand how stressful it can be to have your vehicle’s condition evaluated after an accident, and we want to help you understand the situation so you can make an informed decision about your car.

 If you have any questions about the following information, we invite you to contact us at (720) 613-9706 for a free consultation with our Denver car accident lawyer.